|

 Stats is designed to be a quick, simple to use program as a Unix filter to generate the summary statistics.

-UDP Ping and UDP Heartbeat are customized ping tools using application-layer UDP packets to provide delay and loss information.
+UDP Ping, UDP Heartbeat and UDP Load are customized ping tools using application-layer UDP packets to provide delay, loss and throughput information.
 UDP Ping reports round-trip time information while UDP Heartbeat reports one-way link information.
+UDP Load provides throughput information.
 Both require applications to be run on the end-hosts.

 Download source, README and executables (windows):